Medically reviewed by Drugs.com. Last updated on May 15, 2020.

 Many common illnesses start with symptoms that resemble the flu.
 The chances that your sore throat and aching muscles are due to anthrax are extremely small.

 If you think you may have been exposed — for example, if you work in an environment where anthrax is likely to occur — see a doctor immediately for evaluation and care.
 If you develop signs and symptoms of the disorder after exposure to animals or animal products in parts of the world where anthrax is common, seek prompt medical attention.
 Early diagnosis and treatment are crucial.

-You can contract anthrax when spores enter an open wound in your skin.
+You can contract anthrax when spores penetrate your skin, usually through an open wound.
 The infection begins as a raised, sometimes itchy, bump resembling an insect bite.
 But within a day or two, the bump develops into an open, usually painless sore with a black center.

 This illustration shows how the spores that cause inhalation anthrax — the most deadly form of anthrax infection — enter and affect the body.